 • FLOW SENSE: This message, rather than a code, also points to restricted airflow in the dryer vent.

 A code tells you which system is unhappy, not what specifically failed.
 An OE on a dishwasher could be a clogged filter you can clear yourself, or a dead drain pump that needs replacing.
 A D80 on a dryer might just be a packed vent line, or it could be a failed flow sensor.
-We read the code, then test the actual part to confirm before we replace anything.
+A good tech reads the code, then tests the actual part to confirm before replacing anything.
 The duct-blockage codes matter most.
 Restricted dryer airflow is a real fire risk, and a lot of San Diego homes have long vent runs through the attic that pack with lint and need a full clear-out, not just a quick fix at the wall.

 Infographic showing common LG appliance error codes and their typical solutions or indicators for professional repair across different appliance types.